Barbell Shrug: Benefits, Form & Alternate

 2. The motion should be smooth and controlled, as a jerky motion could result in a neck injury.

-3. Don’t let the head move forward too much when you’re squeezing the traps.
+3. Don’t let the head move forward too much when squeezing the traps.
 This can hurt the neck.

 4. Go full range.
 Only move the shoulders and keep the rest of the body steady.